 There are multiple versions of the Rainbow Bridge Poem, the original author of which is reportedly unknown.
-These words may bring comfort to those grieving the loss of a pet, and we also provide a free downloadable grief support guide to help during this difficult time.
+The poems below may help bring comfort to those grieving the loss of a pet.
+We also provide a free downloadable grief support guide to help during this difficult time.

 Just this side of heaven is a place called Rainbow Bridge.

 When an animal dies that has been especially close to someone here, that pet goes to Rainbow Bridge.
 There are meadows and hills for all of our special friends so they can run and play together.
 There is plenty of food, water, and sunshine, and our friends are warm and comfortable.

 All the animals who had been ill and old are restored to health and vigor.
 Those who were hurt or maimed are made whole and strong again, just as we remember them in our dreams of days and times gone by.
 The animals are happy and content, except for one small thing; they each miss someone very special to them, who had to be left behind.